 PCOS accounts for more than 90% of cases of hyperandrogenism (excessive androgens) in females.
 Women with PCOS are also very likely to be insulin resistant and have hyperinsulinaemia (high levels of circulating insulin).
 As such, acne is a common symptom of PCOS.

 Endometriosis is common, but not well understood.
 One study found that girls who had severe teenage acne had a 20% higher risk of developing endometriosis.
 The reasons for this remain unknown, although both conditions are thought to have an inflammatory component.
 In both conditions the immune response is inefficient.
-There may also be hormonal involvement, although the evidence for this is currently poor.
+There may also be hormonal involvement, although the evidence for this is currently limited.

 Coping with adult acne